 The story behind Catnip Casa Cat Refuge

 Hi, I’m Penny, the President and founder of Catnip Casa Cat Refuge.
 I’ve been active in animal rescue for over twenty years.
 Together, the board and I bring over fifty years of rescue experience.
 Volunteering in animal rescue is the reason I also began to learn complementary healing support therapies for animals, such as massage, swim therapy, and more.
 It’s a pleasure to help furry friends that face physical and medical challenges enjoy a better quality of life as long as possible.

-About twelve years ago, I also got involved in TNR (Trap, Neuter, Release) programs for community cats (sometimes called feral cats) through AZCats in Arizona, and later, in Austin with the advent of Austin Humane Society’s TNR program.
+About fifteen years ago, I also got involved in TNR (Trap, Neuter, Release) programs for community cats (sometimes called feral cats) through AZCats in Arizona, and later, in Austin with the advent of Austin Humane Society’s TNR program in 2007.

 Soon, I found others who shared the dream of helping special needs and senior cats.
 Catnip Casa’s goal is to provide a safe place for cats that have no alternatives or need extensive rehab time due to age, accident, or disease.
 Catnip Casa focuses on cats that can continue to live well with special care.
 Many are adoptable when owners are taught how to care for them.
-Cats develop problems, like most people and animals face at some point in their senior years, or earlier in the case of accident or disease.
+Cats develop problems, as most people and animals face at some point in their senior years, or earlier in the case of accident or disease.
 Many lose their lives simply because they have no place to live that can provide the care they need, and no one able to take the time to train a caregiver who might be willing to adopt or foster them with education and support.